 - Join or start a new PPAN group in your local community.

-- Meet with your parks, open space or recreation departments to learn about their management practices and how they affect pollinators.
+- Meet with your parks, open space, recreation and transportation departments to learn about their management practices and how they affect pollinators.

 - Make sure you are registered to vote and make sure you vote!